ddnexus/pagy/docs/api/countless.md

 of actually fetched records to derive the pagination variables.

-The size of the fetched records can be passed in a second step to the `finalize` method, which allows pagy to determine if there is a `next` page, or if the current page is the `last` page, or if the current request should raise a `Pagy::OverflowError` exception.
+The size of the fetched records can be passed in a second step to the `finalize` method, which allows pagy to determine if there is a `next` page, or if the current page is the `last` page, or if the current request should raise a `Pagy::RangeError` exception.

 Retrieving these variables may be useful to supply a UI as complete as possible, when used with classic helpers, and can be